 - Weigh risk versus benefit

-Even though clonidine is a medication that commonly used for withdrawal symptoms of opioid addiction, it has the potential to be the substance of misuse and needs monitoring in that regard.
+Even though clonidine is a medication commonly used for withdrawal symptoms of opioid addiction, it has the potential to be a substance of misuse and needs monitoring in that regard.

 - Feel of the intense urge for clonidine